 What do bed bugs do once they get inside a home, hotel room, or apartment?

 In a word, spread.
 Don’t let the name deceive you; bed bugs won’t just live in a mattress or box springs.
 Like most living things, they want to be close to food (humans) and shelter.
 Because of this, bed bugs may hide in all kinds of places.
 In addition to beds, you may find bedbugs in:

 - Toy boxes

 - Behind posters and picture frames

 - And many other places

-Heat treatments have become popular over the years, but they are expensive and almost always should be used in conjunction with a residual treatment.
-When treating for bed bugs with heat the air where bedbugs are living must be heated up to at least 118 degrees, and this heat needs to penetrate far enough down into whatever hole or crevice they are hiding in for it to be effective.
-If not, the bedbugs won’t be killed.
-This is why most professionals that use heat treatments also include residual treatments.
+- Heat treatments have become popular over the years, but they are expensive and almost always used in conjunction with a residual treatment.
+When treating bed bugs with heat, you must heat the bed where bed bugs are living to at least 118 degrees, and this heat needs to penetrate far enough down into whatever hole or crevice they are hiding in for it to be effective.
+If not, the heat won’t kill the bed bugs, creating the need to use additional residual treatments.

-The last alternative is freezing.
+Yes, freezing kills bed bugs.
 Freezing with Cryonite is a quick, safe, and effective way to kill bed bugs.
-Cryonite is safe to use on electronics, books, toys, clothing, bedding and other sites where bed bugs may harbor but where residual treatments cannot be applied.
+Cryonite is safe to use on electronics, books, toys, clothing, bedding, and other sites where bed bugs may harbor but where residual treatments cannot be applied.
 Combined with vacuuming and residual treatments into bed bug harborages like wall voids and cracks, Cryonite can be the key component in a fully integrated bed bug control strategy.

 How can Cryonite help?